cooper/ferret/doc/Keywords.md

 var $<name> [= <value>]
 ```

 Local variable declaration.

 When a variable is declared with this keyword, the
 operations involving the variable will not affect a variable of the same name in
 any outer scope.
 Because a simple assignment to a nonexistent variable has the
 same effect, `var` is typically used as a convenient way to declare a variable
-with an initial undefined value.
+with no initial value.
 However, it is also useful when creating a new
 variable distinct from another of the same name in an external scope.

 ```